 Measure 20 Restore Rabbit and Duck Keys.
 Barrier island features can reduce storm surge and wave heights.
 Rabbit and Duck Keys were historically off the coast of south central Louisiana.
 As a result of erosion, relative sea level rise and subsidence both Rabbit and Duck keys are no longer island features.
 These features would likely need to be implemented with other natural features to reduce the impacts of storm surge and wave heights.
+Restoration of Rabbit and Duck Keys was identified by public and local municipalities.
+Locals stated that as barrier islands were eroded over time, storm surge and wave heights impacts have increase negative effects on the study area

 Measure 21 Cote Blanche Freshwater Sedimentation Introduction.
-The primary purpose of this measure, as described by the Chitimacha Tribe in a letter of support to the Assistant Secretary of the Army, will be to reduce interior land loss and promote land building, reduce shoreline erosion rates and protect critical marsh habitat, and maintain lower energy hydrology of the Cote Blanche wetlands.
+The primary purpose of this measure, as described by the Chitimacha Tribe in a letter of support to the CWPPRA Task Force dated January 27, 2012, will reduce interior land loss and promote land building, reduce shoreline erosion rates and protect critical marsh habitat, and maintain lower energy hydrology of the Cote Blanche wetlands.

-Table 3-3 and 3-4 illustrate how measures align with project problems, opportunities, and objectives.
+Table 3-3 illustrates how measures align with project problems, opportunities, and objectives.